gdiazs/commons-boot-jwt-security/README.md

 [![Build Status](https://travis-ci.org/gdiazs/commons-boot-jwt-security.svg?branch=master)](https://travis-ci.org/gdiazs/commons-boot-jwt-security)

 It's an basic library to quickly enable JWT in a spring boot application.
-If you get here looking for jwt in spring boot you will notice that this implementation of jwt it's very simple.
-I hope help some one and of course I'll happy to work on all pull request that you could have.
+If you get here looking for jwt in spring boot you will notice that this implementation of jwt is very simple.
+I hope this help someone and of course I'll be happy to work on all pull request that you could have.

-This project it's compatible with spring boot security, so you can use annotation for configure access base on the authorities of your user.
+This project is compatible with spring boot security, so you can use annotation to configure access base on the authorities of your user.

 ### Clone the repo, compile with maven